The Mission to Seafarers: Port of Thunder Bay

 Purpose

-the past 5 years, 100 to 130 ocean-going vessels come each year to Thunder Bay with crews from India, Philippines,
+Over the past 5 years, 102 to 157 ocean-going vessels come each year to Thunder Bay with crews from India, Philippines, Poland, Ukraine, Bulgaria, Netherlands and many other countries.
+English is the working language on these ships.

 The purpose of the Mission to Seafarers is to promote the spiritual, moral and physical well being of seafarers and their families world-wide.
 The Mission to Seafarers is an Anglican Mission, with stations in every region of the world.
 It operates the Seafarers' Centre located at Keefer Terminal, 100 Main St. (extension of the Harbour Expressway).
 Christian principles and the practice of the Anglican Diocese of Algoma and the Mission to Seafarers of London, England guide the Mission.